 - Dashboards eliminate data “clutter” by streamlining the time and energy it takes to collect, organize, and deploy important information.

 - Dashboards help you make accurate predictions from real data, so you can plan for the right strategy and resources to reach your company goals.

 - Dashboards employ data visualization, which is proven to help people understand and absorb important data faster and with better accuracy.

 Read next: What is the Purpose of a Dashboard?

 Let’s Talk Numbers: Here Are the Insurance KPIs Companies Should Track

 Knowing which insurance key performance indicators (aka KPIs or metrics) to track can be tricky, so make a list of the big numbers first.
-Some examples of KPIs for insurance companies are: the average cost per claim, sales revenue, and quotas vs. production.
+Some insurance KPI examples are: the average cost per claim, sales revenue, and quotas vs. production.
 Each of these factors, along with others, influence an even more important data point: your company’s net income.
 Just tracking income isn’t enough though, because it’s not actionable.
 In other words, it doesn’t help you understand why or why not your company is meeting its goals.
 To accomplish this, consider integrating these KPIs into your claim management dashboard.Just tracking income isn’t enough though, because it’s not actionable. #insurance #data Click To Tweet

 - Cost Per Claim

 This data point measures how much money, on average, each claim costs your company.
 For a claim management dashboard, you can use drilldowns to differentiate between different policy types.
 With this information you can identify which ones pose the least amount of risk.